matthewgraca/hrrr-smoke-viz/README.md

 # Content
 - `hrrr_smoke_viz` describes how to use `Herbie` to download HRRR data and visualize it.
     - **Use this notebook if you want to learn how to use Herbie, download HRRR data, and visualize the results.**
-- `hrrr_to_convlstm_input` describes the entire pipeline of creating the 5D tensor (samples, frames, rows, columns, channels) used as input for the ConvLSTM
-    - **Use this notebook if you want to know how to convert HRRR data into a usable input for the convlstm**
-    - Downloading subsetted HRRR data
-    - Using `Herbie's` `wrgrib2` wrapper to subregion the data
-    - Converting the frames to `numpy` format
-    - Downsampling the frames
-    - Creating multiple samples using a sliding window of frames
-- `hrrr-convlstm_experiment` is an entire experiment with using hrrr data and convlstms
-    - **Use this notebook if you want to use HRRR data for convlstm training with next-frame and 5-frame predictions**
-    - Data preprocessing
-    - Model definition and training
-    - Inference, with next-frame and next-5 frame prediction
 - `hrrr-airnow-convlstm_experiment` is the entire experiment combining AirNow and HRRR as two channels to the convlstm
     - **Use this notebook if you want to learn how to combine HRRR and AirNow data for convlstm training, as well as see the inventory of preprocessing functions that you can use yourself**